Background pattern

 • If you have a tumor in an adrenal gland (pheochromocytoma).

-• If you have difficulty urinating or have problems due to an enlarged prostate.
+• If you have difficulty urinating or problems due to an enlarged prostate.

-• If you have a condition called narrow-angle glaucoma, which causes high pressure in the eye.
+• If you have a eye condition called narrow-angle glaucoma, which causes high pressure in the eye.

-• If you experience sudden chest tightness, cough, wheezing or difficulty breathing immediately after using the medicine.
-See Section 4.
+• If you notice sudden tightness in the chest, coughing, wheezing, or difficulty breathing immediately after using the medicine.
+See section 4.

-Duaklir Genuair is used as long-term maintenance treatment for COPD.
-Do not use this medicine to treat a sudden attack of difficulty breathing or wheezing.
+Duaklir Genuair is used as a maintenance treatment (long-term) for COPD.
+This medicine should not be used to treat a sudden attack of difficulty breathing or wheezing.

-If the usual symptoms of COPD (difficulty breathing, wheezing or cough) do not improve or worsen during treatment with Duaklir Genuair, you should continue using the medicine but you should also see your doctor as soon as possible so that he or she can determine if you need other medication.
+If your usual COPD symptoms (difficulty breathing, wheezing, or coughing) do not improve or worsen during treatment with Duaklir Genuair, you should continue using the medicine but you should also see your doctor as soon as possible so that they can determine if you need another medication.

-If you see halos around lights or images in color, have eye pain or discomfort, or experience temporary blurred vision, see your doctor as soon as possible.
+If you see halos around lights or colored images, have eye pain or discomfort, or experience temporary blurred vision, see your doctor as soon as possible.

 Dry mouth has been observed with medicines like Duaklir Genuair.
-Over time, dry mouth can be associated with dental caries, so it is essential to take good care of your oral hygiene.
+In the long term, dry mouth may be associated with tooth decay, so it is important that you take care of your oral hygiene.

 Children and adolescents